caglarergul/GFK_Test/README.md

 <hr>

-<em>Note: I got CORS origin problem on the question4.
+<em>Note: I got CORS (Access-Control-Allow-Origin) problem on the question4.
 This reason is I was working on localhost and we should be work on the same domain.
 For running project at localhost, please use that command on your terminal/command line.</em>

 For Windows users: